The Exerpeutic Workfit 1000 allows you to get fit while you work.

 It provides more options to adjust for comfort and use than either of these bikes, making it good value for the money, especially as reviews seem to indicate this too.

-When I checked pricing, Amazon had the best price where it qualified for free shipping and Prime.
+When I checked, Amazon it qualified for free shipping and Prime.

 The Exerpeutic 1000 Workfit has a number of very good features to allow you to work on your fitness as your work or play sitting down.
 It can help you overcome the effects of the lack of activity that our modern life seems to promote more and more.